i190605/TMD/README.md

 ### Tools

 - **Claude (`claude.ai`)** for architecture planning and component-design exploration.
-- **GitHub Copilot** for local autocomplete and repetitive implementation boilerplate.
+- **Codex** for local autocomplete and repetitive implementation boilerplate.

 ### How AI was used